How To Avoid a Muffin Top After Tummy Tuck

-The question that I am routinely asked by patients consulting me for a revision tummy tuck is what and why did this happen?
+The question that patients consulting me for a revision tummy tuck routinely ask me is why did this happen?

-In order to understand how this complication occurs, we have to review the anatomy and surgical maneuvers used during tummy tuck surgery.
-After lifting the skin off of the muscles, they are repaired by plicating (tightening) the muscles in the middle like a corset.
+To understand how this complication occurs, we have to review the anatomy and surgical maneuvers used during tummy tuck surgery.
+After lifting the skin of the muscles, surgeons repair them by plicating the muscles in the middle like a corset.
+Plicating just translates to “tightening”.
 This vertical tightening of the muscles is performed both above and below the belly button.

-Another possible cause of the muffin top can occur despite appropriately placed tension of the repaired muscles.
-The muffin top deformity in some patients is caused by thinned out muscles and their lining.
+Another possible cause of the muffin top after a tummy tuck can occur despite appropriately placed tension of the repaired muscles.
+Thinned out muscles and their lining causes this muffin top deformity in some patients.
 This occurs following muscle tightening if the increased tension makes the muscle and lining stretch out again.
 The medical terminology for thinned out muscles is muscle attenuation.
 Unfortunately, it is not possible to tell if your muscle repair will hold until after your surgery.

 Tummy Tuck Revision to Repair a “Muffin Top”

-A “muffin top” can be fixed two ways.
+We can fix a “muffin top” in two ways.
 If improper muscle tightening by the previous surgeon is the cause, then a revision tummy tuck will require resetting the proper tension so that the upper muscles are tightened slightly more than the bottom muscles.
 If the muffin top resulted from muscle attenuation, then you will require a Tri-Modality repair, which will not only tighten/repair but also reinforce your entire abdominal musculature, thereby eliminating the potential for further muscle stretch.